graphql-aspnet/graphql-aspnet.github.io/docs/types/list-non-null.md

 ### Overriding Type Expressions

 You may need to override the default behavior from time to time.
-For instance, a `string`, which is a reference type, is nullable by default but you may need to require a string be supplied in an input argument.
+For instance, a `string`, which is a reference type, is nullable by default but you may need to declare that null is not a valid string.
+Or, perhaps, an object implements `IEnumerable` but you don't want graphql to treat it as a list.

-You can override the default behavior by defining a [custom type expression](../advanced/type-expressions) when needed.
+You can override the default type expression of any field or argument by defining a [custom type expression](../advanced/type-expressions) when needed.

 ## Runtime Type Validation